What is a fisheye lens used for? A beginner’s guide on this ultra-wide glass in photography and film.

 The second type is a diagonal, also known as full frame fisheye lens.

 Its 180-degree viewing angle is distributed horizontally on the frame and so it’s completely filled.

-Unlike we saw with the circular fisheye forming a circular image within the frame, a diagonal (full frame) fisheye lens fills the frame entirely.
+Unlike what we saw with the circular fisheye forming a circular image within the frame, a diagonal (full frame) fisheye lens fills the frame entirely.

-This captures those fisheye photos you see that make the center portion appear more prominent than other objects in the picture as the horizontal and vertical sides are less than 180 degrees.
+This captures those photos you see that make the center portion appear more prominent than other objects in the picture as the horizontal and vertical sides are less than 180 degrees.

 This type of glass is suitable for traditional landscape and interior photography.

 More than 180 Degree Angle Lenses

 While there are two main kinds of fisheye lenses on the market, there are also mechanisms that have angle of view greater than 180 degrees.

 And probably this is the reason why they are barely mentioned in any photography resources.